 Some ionizer manufacturers suggest specific chlorine or bromine compounds to use with their ionizer.
 This is fine, but not necessary.
 Any form of chlorine, whether liquid, tablet, or salt generated will do the trick.

 We recommend using 3” stabilized chlorine tablets.
-We suggest adding one tablet every two weeks in pools up to 25,000 gallons.
-For larger pools up to 40,000 gallons, we suggest one tablet every week.
+We suggest adding one tablet every week in pools up to 25,000 gallons.
+For larger pools up to 40,000 gallons, we suggest two tablets every week.

 Tablets can be added to the skimmer or floater.
 Some will say adding tablets to your skimmer will damage your equipment, but since you’re adding so little to a mineral pool, this isn’t a huge concern.

-If you have an inline chlorinator, you can add several tablets at once and then dial back the chlorinator to setting 2 or 3.
+If you have an inline chlorinator, you can add several tablets at once and then dial back the chlorinator to setting 0.5 to 2.

 “Shocking” your pool is a way to “super-oxidize” the water.
 This helps to burn off excess organic material that can build up in the pool.